 The competitive view: Taxation and public services

-An influential paper investigated the interactions among taxation, enforcement, institutional quality, the size of the informal sector, and the rate of economic growth .
+An influential study investigates the interactions among taxation, enforcement, institutional quality, the size of the informal sector, and the rate of economic growth .
 In the Loayza model, government services increase the rate of return to capital in both the formal and the informal sectors, but only formal firms pay taxes to finance them.
 The relative size of the informal sector depends positively on the rate of taxation and the ability of informal firms to free-ride in government services—and negatively on the strength of enforcement and the quality of public institutions.

 Many researchers have pursued the idea that the informal sector is primarily a tax- and regulation-avoiding sector (the “shadow economy”).
 One study estimates the size of the sector (as a percentage of GDP) for 110 countries in all regions of the world .
-While informal activity is relatively more prevalent in developing countries, the size of the shadow economy is far from negligible even in industrialized countries (see Illustration).
+While informal activity is relatively more prevalent in developing countries, the size of the shadow economy is far from negligible even in industrialized countries (see the Illustration).
 Using these data, the study finds that an increasing burden of taxation and social security payments is the major driving force underlying the size and growth of the shadow economy.

 Another study exploits a natural experiment created by the Russian flat tax reform of 2001 to estimate the effect of taxation on informal employment .
 The reform dramatically reduced marginal tax rates of the personal income tax for high-earning individuals but left the lower income bracket unaffected.
 It also led to a significant reduction in the fraction of informal employment, especially in informal irregular activities.